andersevenrud/simplejsonconf/README.md

 const simplejsonconf = require('simplejsonconf')

-// Create a new instance with an initial tree
+// Create a new instance with an initial tree const jsonconf = simplejsonconf({
-// The given object is cloned so you cannot mutate this from the outside const jsonconf = simplejsonconf({
   foo: 'bar',
   sounds: {